grisuno/LazyOwn/UTILS.md

 Returns:
 str: The extracted domain from the URL, or None if it cannot be extracted.

+## generate_certificates
+Generates a certificate authority (CA), client certificate, and client key.

+Returns:
+    str: Paths to the generated CA certificate, client certificate, and client key.

 ## wrapper
 internal wrapper of internal function to implement multiples rhost to operate.